 If your billing address is in Canada, you’ll also be charged local taxes.

 No trouble at all.
 We’d be happy to invoice you.

 Get in touch.
 Let us know you don’t have a credit card and what package you’d like purchase, and we’ll followup with an invoice you can pay by money transfer or by cheque.

-We cannot guarantee accessibility legislation compliance.
-We work to continually understand compliance requirements and strive for WCAG AA compliance alongside other requirements of AODA, ADA, and more.
+This is not a legal compliance or standards conformance test.
+We cannot and do not guarantee accessibility standards conformance, or legislation compliance.
+We work to continually understand compliance requirements and recommendations of WCAG AA alongside other requirements of AODA, ADA, and more.
 However, local compliance factors, ongoing operational factors and website updates, and possible changes to legislation mean that compliance requirements may differ based on where you operate and the client base you serve.
 You should consult an accessibility compliance lawyer for more detail on your specific compliance requirements.
 We claim no guarantee or responsibility for your business to meet accessibility compliance legal obligations.

 With any order that is placed, we reserve the right to refuse service.
 We generally would not do this, but if it is an illegal site or if there are extenuating circumstances that prevent us from reviewing a site, we will cancel the order and reverse the transaction at no cost to you and with no further obligation.